Skip to main content

 Auto-mount on boot

-In a Linux environment, you can set up automatic mounting when mounting a file system via the --update-fstab option, which adds the options required to mount JuiceFS to /etc/fstab.
+In a Linux environment, you can set up automatic mounting when mounting a file system via the --update-fstab option, which adds the necessary options to mount JuiceFS to /etc/fstab.
 For example:

 note

-This feature requires JuiceFS version 1.1.0 and above
+This feature requires JuiceFS version 1.1.0 or above.

 $ sudo juicefs mount --update-fstab --max-uploads=50 --writeback --cache-size 204800 redis://tom:[email protected]:6379/1 <MOUNTPOINT>